-a seaport in NW France, on the English Channel: resort.
+a seaport in northwestern France, on the English Channel: popular tourist destination.

 - Also called Trou·ville-sur-Mer [troo-veel-syr-mer]. /tru vil sürˈmɛr/.